-IITRI provides a wide range of immunology assays to support preclinical small molecule, biologic, and gene therapy treatments, as well as vaccine development programs from discovery through analysis of human clinical trial samples.
+IITRI provides a wide range of preclinical in vitro immunology assays to support preclinical studies for small molecule, biologic, and gene therapy treatments, and vaccine development programs from discovery through analysis of human clinical trial samples.
 We utilize both in vitro and in vivo assays to analyze the immune response of organisms to biologic therapeutics and to infectious disease antiviral or antibacterial drugs, vaccines, and adjuvants.

 Measuring the ability of a biologic drug or vaccine to elicit an immune response is essential to the preclinical assessment of the biologic’s potential effectiveness (vaccines) or its potential adverse effects (biotherapeutic) in humans.
 IITRI offers immunogenicity assays for the detection of an immune response against therapeutics or vaccines as part of an in-life study or for in vitro screening of potential vaccines.

 - Hemagglutination inhibition assays (HAI)

 - Viral neutralization assays: view our poster on automated microneutralization focus assays

 The characterization of immune cell populations isolated from peripheral blood, lymphoid organs, or tissues in preclinical animal studies provides insight into the immunotoxicity or Immunomodulatory effects of the drug being evaluated.
 IITRI offers the following services for immunophenotyping:

 - Flow cytometry analysis (FACS)

 - Cell cycle analysis